The Real Sweden: Lakes, Forests, and Summer Cottage Culture

 Lake Siljan is the regional heart.
 The lake is surrounded by villages, all with cultural significance and good food.
 The "Siljan Circuit" is the loop around the lake (about 90 kilometers) and is accessible by car or bike.
 Each village has its character:

 Mora — The Vasaloppet ski race finishes here (winter), and it's where Dala horses are carved.
-The town is charming in a postcard way, which means it's slightly touristy but genuinely nice.
+The town is low-key in a postcard way, which means it's slightly touristy but genuinely nice.

 Rättvik — Quieter than Mora, beautiful town square, good restaurants, good base for exploring the lake.